SN 22.85. With Yamaka

 “Venerable, if I were asked that, I would answer: ‘Form, sensation, perception, will, and consciousness are temporary.
 What is temporary is suffering.
 What is suffering has ceased, has passed away.’”

 “Very good, Venerable Yamaka!
 Now then, I will give you a simile to make the meaning even more clear.
 Imagine there was a rich householder or householder’s son who had a lot of money and wealth.
-Some man wanted to harm, ruin, and endanger him, and take his life, but he had a bodyguard.
+Some man wanted to harm, ruin, and endanger him, and take his life.
+But he had a bodyguard.
 The man thought: ‘That rich householder or householder’s son has much wealth and property, but he is protected by a bodyguard.
 It won’t be easy to take his life.
 Let me first get close to him, and then I’ll take his life.’
 So he approached the householder or householder’s son and said: ‘I will serve you, sir.’
 Then the householder or householder’s son appointed him as his servant.
 The man served him, doing whatever he was asked, rising up before him and retiring after him.
 He did nice things for him and spoke kind words to him.
 The householder or householder’s son considered him a good friend and trusted him.
 But when the man realized he was trusted, as soon as the householder or householder’s son was alone, he took his life with a sharp knife!

 What do you think, Venerable Yamaka?
 When the man approached the householder or householder’s son and said, ‘I will serve you, sir,’ wasn’t he a murderer already then, even though the householder or householder’s son did not recognize him as his murderer?
 And when the man served him, did whatever he was asked, and did nice things and spoke kind words, wasn’t he a murderer already then, even though the householder or householder’s son did not recognize him as his murderer?
 And when the man took the householder’s or householder’s son’s life with a sharp knife when he was alone, wasn’t he a murderer then, even though the householder or householder’s son did not recognize him as his murderer?”